Skunk: As pets

 Mephitis mephitis, the striped skunk, is the most social skunk and the one most commonly kept as a pet.
 In the US, skunks can legally be kept as pets in 17 states.
 When a skunk is kept as a pet, its scent glands are often surgically removed.
+In the UK, skunks can be kept as pets, but the Animal Welfare Act 2006 made it illegal to remove their scent glands.